allegro/allegro.tech/_posts/2020-08-10-testing-react-applications.md

 ---

 JavaScript Frameworks play an important role in creating modern web applications.
-They provide developers with a variety of proven and well-tested solutions for develop efficient and scalable applications.
+They provide developers with a variety of proven and well-tested solutions for creating efficient and scalable applications.
 Nowadays, it's hard to find a company that builds its frontend products without using any framework, so knowing at least one of them is a necessary skill for every frontend developer.
 To truly know a framework, we need to understand not only how to create applications using it, but also how to test them.

-## JavaScript Frameworks
+## JavaScript frameworks

 There are lots of JS frameworks for creating web applications, and every year there are more and more candidates to take the leading position.